sarasocial/sarasocial.github.io/_site/content/thoughts/maybe botanty.md

 ### there's a lot of ways to cook eggs

-one thought that i've been toying with over the past few days is how one tends to digital garden, and furthermore, how *i* want to tend to my own digital garden. i'm into the idea of creating an eleventy plugin to help accomplish this, and *if* i were to do that, i'd want to release it publicly.
+one thought that i've been toying with over the past few days is how one tends to a digital garden, and furthermore, how *i* want to tend to my own digital garden. i'm into the idea of creating an eleventy plugin to help accomplish this, and *if* i were to do that, i'd want to release it publicly.

 **this thought has been a big can of worms!**